radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Location information ({{RFC5580}} SHOULD either be omitted, or else it SHOULD be limited to the broadest possible information, such as country code.
 For example, {{I-D.tomas-openroaming}} says:

-> All OpenRoaming ANPs MUST support signalling of location information
+> All OpenRoaming ANPs MUST support signaling of location information

 This location information is required to include at the minimum the country code.
 We suggest the country code SHOULD also be the maximum amount of location information which is sent over third-party networks.